jhumphry/aLua/README.md

 the distinction would likely to lead to error-strewn code.
 It is therefore not supported.

+In practice it is probably best to avoid instantiating multiple types of Lua userdata for every point in an Ada tagged type hierarchy.
+Often it will be appropriate just to instantiate a userdata type for a tagged type (possibly abstract) towards the top of the hierarchy and to conceal the further fine distinctions from the code written in Lua.

 ### Keeping references to Lua objects in Ada

 If a reference to a Lua object has to be stored in Ada, a